-- Codes and Standards Assessment (CSA) Sprinkler Residential On-Site Competent Person Exam (ASR2) or Sprinkler Commercial/Residential On-Site Competent Person (ASCR2) satisfies this experience requirement. - 3.7.4 For contractors installing CPVC or PEX piping systems, the applicant must provide a certificate of successful completion of the applicable training course issued by the manufacturer or their representative to the contractor's employed fitter(s) intending to work on and install these systems. - 3.7.5 Before installing a pre-engineered residential Fire Suppression System, applicants must demonstrate that they are authorized and certified by the system manufacturer to install that specific residential Fire Suppression System. - 3.8 Specific Requirements for Fire Suppression System Contractors-Backflow - 3.8.1 A Fire Suppression System Contractor-Backflow must employ cross-connection control technicians holding valid certification from the American Society of Sanitary Engineering (ASSE), the American Backflow Prevention Association (ABPA), or the Association of Boards of Certification (ABC), in conformance with requirements set forth by the Colorado Primary Drinking Water Regulations. - 3.9 Specific Requirements for Fire Suppression System Contractors-Underground - 3.9.1 Upon initial application or renewal, Fire Suppression System Contractors-Underground will attest that all personnel performing work on fire suppression systems have received training on and retain copies available for use of NFPA 13, NFPA 22, and NFPA 24, as adopted by the Division in 8 CCR 1507-101, and a copy of these Fire Suppression Program Rules. - 3.9.2 All Fire Suppression System Contractors-Underground personnel shall at all times have access on the worksite to copies of NFPA 13, NFPA 22, and NFPA 24, as adopted by the Division in 8 CCR 1507-101, and a copy of these Fire Suppression Program rules. - 3.9.3 Upon initial application or renewal, Fire Suppression Contractors-Underground will attest that until they release responsibility for the underground fire main installation to the owner, they will not allow any fire suppression system to be connected to the underground fire main by any person not registered with the Division as a Fire Suppression System Contractor, unless said person is exempt from registration by Section 3.1.1 of these rules. - 3.10 Specific requirements for Fire Suppression System Contractor Premanufactured - 3.10.1 Fire Suppression System Contractor Premanufactured must employ a State of Colorado Certified PREMANUFACTURED SYSTEM FIRE SUPPRESSION SPECIAL INSPECTOR who is responsible to: - Oversee, inspect, and certify (via the CORI) that the system has been installed in accordance the State of Colorado's adopted Codes, Standards, Rules, and Regulations. - 2.
-Oversee, inspect, and certify (via the CORI) that the system has been installed in accordance the accompanying design documents which have been reviewed, approved, and permitted by the qualified local jurisdiction where the premanufactured building or structure will be placed.
+Codes and Standards Assessment (CSA) Sprinkler Residential On-Site Competent Person Exam (ASR2) or Sprinkler Commercial/Residential On-Site Competent Person (ASCR2) satisfies this experience requirement.

+- 3.6.3 For individuals installing CPVC or PEX piping systems, the applicant must provide a certificate of successful completion of the applicable training course by the manufacturer or their representative. - 3.6.4 Before installing a pre-engineered residential Fire Suppression System, applicants must demonstrate that they are authorized and certified by the system manufacturer to install that specific residential Fire Suppression System. - 3.7 Specific Requirements for Fire Suppression System Contractors-Backflow - 3.7.1 A Fire Suppression System Contractor-Backflow must employ cross-connection control technicians holding valid certification from the American Society of Sanitary Engineering (ASSE), the American Backflow Prevention Association (ABPA), or the Association of Boards of Certification (ABC), in conformance with requirements set forth by the Colorado Primary Drinking Water Regulations. - 3.8 Specific Requirements for Fire Suppression System Contractors-Underground - 3.8.1 Upon initial application or renewal, Fire Suppression System Contractors-Underground will attest that all personnel performing work on fire suppression systems have received training on and retain copies available for use of NFPA 13, NFPA 22, and NFPA 24, as adopted by the Division in 8 CCR 1507-101, and a copy of these Fire Suppression Program Rules. - 3.8.2 All Fire Suppression System Contractors-Underground personnel shall at all times have immediate access to copies of NFPA 13, NFPA 22, and NFPA 24, as adopted by the Division in 8 CCR 1507-101, and a copy of these Fire Suppression Program rules. - 3.8.3 Upon initial application or renewal, Fire Suppression Contractors-Underground will attest that until they release responsibility for the underground fire main installation to the owner, they will not allow any fire suppression system to be connected to the underground fire main by any person not registered with the Division as a Fire Suppression System Contractor, unless said person is exempt from registration by Section 3.1.1 of these rules.